vcsjones/vcsjones.dev/_posts/2016-11-29-making-sense-of-dotnet-cli.md

 >
 > Version  : 1.1.0

-That "Microsoft .NET Core Shared Framework Host" is the version of the runtime.
+Finally, there is the `--info` option.
+This prints some additional information about the runtime environment it thinks you are running, such as the RID, and OS info.

 There is an issue [on GitHub][1] to make `--info` better.
 I would encourage feedback on that issue if all of this seems confusing to you.